ronyho3008/python-course-assignments/day02/README.md

         except ValueError:
             messagebox.showerror("Error", "Please enter valid numbers for radius and pai.")

-<span style="color: red;">I was eventually able to clean up the code and come up with a simple way to calculate the area of ​​a circle </span>
+I was eventually able to clean up the code and come up with a simple way to calculate the area of ​​a circle :)

+## Home assignment
+### dilution
+The code I worte using ChetGPT creates a graphical dilution calculator that determines how much stock solution and buffer are required to achieve a desired final concentration and volume.
+In my lab work I do many expiraments using different solutions with different concentrations and spends a lot of time calculating the needed volumes.
+This code already helped me in one of my expiraments which is very very cool!!

+Unfortunately, after finishing writing the code, I discovered that another classmate had also written code that did a similar thing...
+I'm still glad I got to learn and experiment and also build a calculator that suits my needs in the lab.